born2bemedia/bizorax/src/lib/policies/privacy-policy.md

 ## How to Exercise These Rights

-1. To submit a request related to your GDPR rights, please get in touch with us via <a href="https://bizorax.com/contact.">https://bizorax.com/contact.</a>
+1. To submit a request related to your GDPR rights, please get in touch with us at <a href="mailto:info@bizorax.com">info@bizorax.com</a>.

 2. We will respond to your inquiries promptly, typically within 30 days.